-Whether you’re simply trying to be more empathetic, or you’re using these techniques to learn more through to better understand the audience and their problems, these tips are essential elements .
+Whether you’re simply trying to be more empathetic, or you’re using these techniques to learn more through better understanding the audience and their problems, here are six ways to respond to show you are listening:

 - Repeating what you’ve heard